Its-its/Bot-Manager/readme.md

 - Fix leveling
 - Implement from Channel for Message Command
 - Move Command Usage Params into own object for greater use of them.

-Double Check:
+- Add checks to make sure bot has the correct permissions before running the command(s). (ex: in prune command file) Double Check:
 - Punishments